 4. You must register your car in Florida — even if you only live there part-time

 Florida state law says that if you have a car in Florida for more than 90 days per year, that vehicle must be registered in Florida.
 And those 90 days do not have to be consecutive!
 Even out-of-state residents must insure their car in Florida and must prove that they meet the state’s minimum insurance requirements.
+Also, if you have never held a regular driver license in any state, country, or jurisdiction, you must complete a FL TLSAE (Traffic Law and Substance Abuse Education) course.

 5. Florida’s state flag features St. Andrew